 If you notice any bubbles on the top after pouring, you can give it a quick spray of isopropyl alcohol and the bubbles disappear.
 That ensures a nice smooth bottom to your soap.

 I used some gold leaf ribbon to tie around a couple of bars.
-Now I have a great gift for a friend who needs some cheering up this Valentine’s Day!
+Now I have a great gift for my mother and mother-in-law for Mother’s Day!

-I also have FREE printable soap labels that you can print and give these as gifts!
+I also have FREE printable soap labels that you can print and give these wrapped soaps as gifts!
 Just fill out the form below and they will be sent to your inbox for printing!

 Get Your Free Labels!